onkarbane09/Reatil-API-ETL-Project/README.md

 The project is organized into two main Python scripts located in the `etl/` folder:

-1. `extract_from_api.py`: This script uses the `requests` and `pandas` libraries to fetch data from the API endpoints for products and orders.
-It flattens nested JSON structures (like the product `rating` and order `items`), and then saves the cleaned data into CSV files inside the `data/` folder.
+Data Extraction and Cleaning: Fetched product and order data from an external API, then cleaned and normalized the data using data manipulation techniques.
+This included flattening nested JSON structures such as product ratings and order items, followed by saving the cleaned datasets to CSV format.

-2. `load_to_sqlserver.py`: This script connects to a local SQL Server instance using `pyodbc`, creates three tables (`products`, `orders`, and `order_items`) if they don’t already exist, and loads the CSV data into those tables.
-It includes error handling and data cleaning steps (e.g., unpacking nested values, type conversions) before loading the data.
+Data Loading into SQL Server: Connected to a local SQL Server, created structured tables (products, orders, and order_items) with appropriate schema definitions, and loaded the cleaned data into these tables.
+Steps included error handling, converting data types, and unpacking nested values to align with the database structure.

 By completing this project, I learned how to:
 - Work with public REST APIs and nested JSON data